emilk/egui/egui/README.md

 # GUI implementation
-This is the core library crate Emigui.
+This is the core library crate Egui.
 It is fully platform independent without any backend.
-You give the Emigui library input each frame (mouse pos etc), and it outputs a triangle mesh for you to paint.
+You give the Egui library input each frame (mouse pos etc), and it outputs a triangle mesh for you to paint.

 ## TODO:
 ### Widgets